-Wales Arts Review is a home for high quality critical writing and arts coverage – a place where passionate and informed arts critics, from Wales and beyond, can find expression.
+Wales Arts Review works to bring our readers the best critical writing from Wales, and the best critical writing about Wales.
+It is a place where passionate and informed arts critics, from Wales and beyond, can find expression.
 Our writers are neither drum-beaters nor axe-grinders but simply knowledgeable and dedicated people who care deeply about culture and society.

 Wales Arts Review commissions and publishes content in the English language, yet it proudly acknowledges that Wales is a bilingual nation with a richly diverse bilingual culture.
 We therefore do not restrict our focus to arts and literature delivered only in the medium of English.
 We have published reviews and articles examining works by Welsh language artists and companies; from the work of Theatre Genedlaethol Cymru to TV hit crime-thriller Y Gwyll.
 We have also covered the National Eisteddfod and were proud to announce that the winner of our 2014 ‘Greatest Welsh Novel’ prize was Caradog Prichard’s Un Nos Ola Leaud.
 Wales Arts Review looks forward to working with partner organisations on future projects that critically evaluate and celebrate all the languages of Wales.

 We believe that a vibrant arts scene is the expression of a confident, healthy and creative society.
 We further assert that a flourishing and vigorous critical culture is vital to its sustenance and development.
 As such, we regard Wales Arts Review as an important building-block in the new outward-looking, forward-thinking Wales.